 There is every reason, or so it seems – to remain fearful from protein oxidations from all cooked (or semi) cooked sources – of meats, both white, red and seafood.

-Unless if cooking and eating all in the same feeding window then “reasonably cooked” (politically defined to as anywhere between medium to medium well done) is what I aim for.
+Unless if cooking and eating all in the same feeding window then “reasonably cooked” (politically defined to as anywhere between medium to well done) is what I typically aim for.
 Mix with herbs and salt to compensate any chances for excess oxidations or spoilage.